Instructional Development Fund: Direct Course Enhancement

 Fees for training workshops may include travel, lodging, or meal expenses required for such workshops; materials such as slides or software for course adaptation; technical services.

-Composition and Role of Instructional Development Review Committee
+Composition and Role of IDF Review Committee

 Committee members will be selected to represent all schools and will be appointed by the Director of the Center for Faculty Excellence.
 The Committee will review proposals submitted and make recommendations to the Director.